elastisys/cloudpool.restapi/docs/api.rst

 | ``TERMINATED``  | The machine has been stopped/shut down.                             |
 +-----------------+---------------------------------------------------------------------+

-The diagram below illustrates the state transistions that describe the lifecycle of a machine.
+The diagram below illustrates the state transitions that describe the lifecycle of a machine.

 .. image:: images/machinestates.png
   :width: 700px

-The ``PENDING`` and ``RUNNING`` states are the *active machine states*.
-Only machines in one of the active states are counted when the cloud adapter determines the effective pool size.
-The desired size of the machine pool should always be interpreted as the desired number of pool members in an active state.
+At any time, the effective size of the machine pool should be interpreted as the number of allocated machines in a non-terminal state.
+That is, machines in one of the states ``REQUESTED``, ``PENDING``, or ``RUNNING``.

-Just because a machine is active (``PENDING``, ``RUNNING``) doesn't necessarily mean that it is doing useful work.
+The ``PENDING`` and ``RUNNING`` states are said to be the *active machine states*.
+Machines in an active state are executing.
+However, just because a machine is active (``PENDING``, ``RUNNING``) doesn't necessarily mean that it is doing useful work.
 For example, it may have failed to properly boot.
 For active machines, a cloud adapter *may* (optionally) choose to include a *liveness state*, which basically describes the operational state of the machine.
 The liveness state can be useful, for example, for work dispatchers or load balancers to know that a given machine